armbian/build/CONTRIBUTING.md

 ```

 * Full OS image for flashing
-* Do not change kernel configuration
+* Do not change the kernel configuration
 * Choose a board
 * Choose a kernel
 * Choose a release package base